-There are so many ways to approach building a new positive habit, however the key component of success is SELF-FORGIVENESS.
 It’s a rare situation where one decides to make a change, and SHAZAAM! the change is permanently made.
-Most of us tend to revert to our old comfortable habits – even though we don’t want to – because they take less work and require less attention.
+Most of us tend to lapse back to our old comfortable habits – even though we don’t want to – because they take less work and require less attention.

 Believe it or not, that’s part of the habit-changing process.
 It’s no big deal.
 Nevertheless, problems arise because we (inappropriately) equate those moments of returning to “normal” as constituting failure.
 It’s not!
 It’s just part of the process.

 What?
 You forgot to floss this whole week, even after you committed yourself to taking better care of your gums?
 So what?
 Go get the floss, and resume your commitment.
+No guilt.
+No self-recrimination.
+It’s okay.
+Just do it!

 Unlike the first time you picked up the floss, now you’ve done it a few times.
-You’ll find it easier this time because it’s more familiar… especially if you forgive yourself for having a normal learning curve, and appreciate yourself for getting back on that horse!
+You’ll find it easier this time because it’s more familiar… especially if you forgive yourself for having a normal learning curve, and appreciate yourself for climbing back on that horse!

 Personally, I prefer a combination of whatever works for the situation.

-This chart (created by Dr. Peggy Malone) tracks the frequency that you did your habit over the course of a year.
-It also visually shows how your continuity increases over time.
-To reinforce a new habit you’d like to turn into a lifestyle change, color in the days you do it.
 Your objective is to do it as many times in a row as you can.
 For example you can track every day that you do something like:

-• Skip all sugar and artificial sweeteners
+- Skip all sugar and artificial sweeteners

-• Have 4 servings of veggies
+- Have 4 servings of veggies

-• Reduced your salt intake
+- Reduced your salt intake

-• Keep your grains consumption to less than 3 servings
+- Keep your grains consumption to less than 3 servings

-• Sweat for 30 minutes
+- Sweat for 30 minutes

-• Avoid foods made from GMOs (Genetically Modified Organisms)
+- Avoid foods made from GMOs (Genetically Modified Organisms)

 Missed a day?
 No problem!
 Leave it blank and continue the day after!